loda-lang/loda-programs/CONTRIBUTING.md

 If you would like to implement an existing integer sequence in LODA, please go ahead!
 You should first check if there exists already a program for it.
 Please included a comment in the second line "Coded manually" to mark it as hand-written.
 You can also include your name there is you like.
 You can take a look at the programs for [A000010](/programs/oeis/000/A000010.asm) or [A030103](/programs/oeis/030/A030103.asm) for examples.
-To check the validity of your program, please generate a b-file using `loda eval -t <terms> -b <offset>` and compare it to the corresponding b-file on [oeis.org](https://oeis.org).
+To check if an existing program is correct, you can run the command `loda check -b 1 <seq-ID>`.
+To add your own program to the database, use `loda match -i update <your-program.asm>`.
 When you think it is ready to be included, please open a pull request!

 **Note:** if the LODA Miner _should_ eventually find a faster program for your sequence, your program would get overwritten (but you are still in the Git history).